piotrlaski/checkcif_api/README.md

 # checkcif_api
-Python Api for uploading files to IUCr checkcif.
+Webscraping Api for using IUCr checkcif tool.

 You will need the 'requests' package to process HTTP requests.
 Install in your environment:
 'conda install requests'